Message from the Director-General

 At Chiba University Hospital, we are committed to ensuring every patient receives the best possible care and training world-class health care personnel, while conducting research in pursuit of breakthrough medical advances.

-For over 140 years, Chiba University Hospital has stood tall among Japan’s 42 national university hospitals, which are affiliated with medical colleges and university medical departments.
+For nearly 150 years, Chiba University Hospital has stood tall among Japan’s 42 national university hospitals, which are affiliated with medical colleges and university medical departments.
 Indeed, we have an impressive record of research and treatment, and we have trained many medical professionals who have become global leaders in their fields.

 The hospital dates back to the 1874 establishment of its predecessor, Kyoritsu Hospital, and was renamed to the current name in 1949.
 The spirit of Tokuhiro Miwa (1859-1933), who pioneered surgery at the Chiba University School of Medicine, has been passed on to current faculty members and students alike as shown by the fact that his credo - “A surgeon should have the heart of a lion, the eyes of a hawk and the hands of a woman” - is still held in high esteem even today.